Marchusness/lambda-performance/README.md

 }
 ```

-Results with a 1kb payload:
+Results with a 1kb payload and 400 invocations:

 ```
 {